 Choosing between roller skates and rollerblades can be a difficult decision.
 If you’re looking for recreational fun, roller skates offer an incredibly stable platform for leisure skating.
 With their wider wheels and supportive chassis, they provide a great balance of comfort and control on any surface.

 On the other hand, if you’re searching for something more thrilling, rollerblades may be your ideal option.
-Not only do they provide a lower center of gravity to give you greater maneuverability, but also powerful ankle support which allows you to be more daring on bumps, ramps, or jumps!
+Not only do they provide a lower center of gravity to give you greater maneuverability, but they also have powerful ankle support which allows you to be more daring on bumps, ramps, or jumps!

 What’s Easier – Roller Skating or Rollerblading?